Endive: The appeal of flavorful vegetables in winter and how to eat them

 Eating ideas

-A refreshing dish of endive and squid
+Refreshing endive and squid salad

 • Endive: 120g